CmdQ/AoC/README.md

 - [ ] Variable number of dimensions/loops could again be done with a macro.

+### 18

+- I knew you needed two Stacks.
+That one of them is reversed took a long time.
+- Also making subexpressions while tokenizing spoils the [shunting yard][shunting] fun.

 ### 20

 - This takes the longest so far because of missing types/type instability—Julia can't perform then.